reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 ```

 #### Multi-valued Parameters
 We can specify multiple values for a single parameter by using the `arity()` attribute of the `@ShellOption` annotation.
-Simply use a collection or array for the parameter type, and specify how many values are expected.
+Simply use a collection or array for the parameter type, and specify how many values are expected":
 ```java
 @ShellMethod(value = "add keys")
 public void sshAdd(@ShellOption(value = "--k", arity = 2) String[] keys)